-So, this week, we’re going to take a look at Winter Blues and what can be done at home to help.
+So, this week, we’re going to take a look at the Winter Blues and what can be done at home to help.

 Let’s start with the obvious question, what is it?

 The conventional description isn’t very helpful.
-It goes along the lines that it’s a type of depression which occurs seasonally, appearing in the Autumn and clearing in the Spring.
+It goes along the lines that it’s a type of Depression which occurs seasonally, appearing in the Autumn and clearing in the Spring.
 Mmm…

 Symptoms are equally general and include: